 Christmas in Portugal

-Lisbon has been voted the number one European destination for Christmas shopping in a recent Guardian poll (1) so we thought we’d give you an insight into how the Portuguese celebrate.
+Lisbon has been voted the number one European destination for Christmas shopping in 'The Guardian' poll (1) so we thought we’d give you an insight into how the Portuguese celebrate.

 A primarily Catholic country, many of Portugal’s Christmas traditions centre on the religious aspects of the holiday, however its towns and cities are also host to the standard Christmas fixtures of impressive lights and Christmas trees.

 24th December – Véspera de Natal (Christmas Eve)

 Like many other European countries, Christmas Eve is the most important night over the festive period.
 Families traditionally gather, exchange gifts, and share a feast which usually features large amounts of cod (of course!) followed by a special Bolo de Rei cake filled with candied fruits and nuts for dessert.